catkin/catkin_tools/docs/index.rst

     [cmi - 1.7] [!cpp_common] [!rospack] [genlisp - 0.3]        [1/1 Active | 10/23 Completed]

-Then ``catkin build`` command waits for the rest of the packages to finish (without starting new package builds) and then summarizes the errors for you:
+Then the ``catkin build`` command waits for the rest of the packages to finish (without starting new package builds) and then summarizes the errors for you:

 .. code-block:: none